Installing UFM Infra Using Rootless with Podman

 Relevant FAST-API container image

-Relevant Infra container image (for internal Redis usage).
+Relevant Infra container image (for internal Valkey usage).
 Refer to Redis-Related Configuration for more information.

 Default plugin bundle for UFM